 - Potential for land agreement with landowners.

-- appropriate buffers to all hedgerows, woodlands, watercourses and waterbodies;
+- Appropriate buffers to all hedgerows, woodlands, watercourses and waterbodies;

-- incorporation with appropriate buffers of Public Rights of Way;
+- Public Rights of Way (PRoW);

-- location of Flood Risk Zone 3 (active floodplain);
+- Location of Flood Risk Zone 3 (active floodplain);

-- location of existing residential properties;
+- Location of existing residential properties;

-- location of heritage assets;
+- Location of heritage assets;

 Development and Environmental Impact Assessment (EIA) process